How to Make Pesto alla Genovese

 - Put the pine nuts and basil leaves in a food processor and pulse on the slowest setting until they bind together.

-- Add the grated Parmigiano Reggiano and minced garlic cloves and pulse a little more.
+- Add the grated Parmigiano Reggiano and crushed garlic cloves and pulse a little more.

 - If the pesto mix has gone up the sides of the food processor use a rubber spatula to push down.